 - Helps people learn what wise decisions look like in various life situations

-- Does NOT contain promises, but rather principles that are generally true about the way the world works (Or in some cases, like Ecclesiastes, wisdom literature might center around questioning why the world DOESN’T always work the way it’s supposed to)
+- Does NOT contain promises, but rather principles that are generally true about the way the world works (Or in some cases, like Ecclesiastes, wisdom literature might question why the world DOESN’T always work the way it’s supposed to)

 - Requires discernment to figure out how/when to apply those principles (i.e. discerning when to answer a fool according to his folly, and when not too, since both are sometimes appropriate)